demoniclust/warp-plus-cloudflare-1/README.md

 ### [?]
 How to use this script for ( *windows, mac, linux* )
 - First download python and install in your system.
 [Python +3.8](https://www.python.org/downloads/)
-- Install module requests
-- `pip install requests` copy in cmd or terminal and click enter btn
 - Download [this project](https://github.com/aliilapro/warp-plus-cloudflare/archive/master.zip) and extract it
 - Open a cmd or terminal or shell in the extracted directory
 - Enter `python wp-plus.py`